 - Screening and Assessment

 This phase entails performing a complete and comprehensive evaluation for Zoloft use.
 The clinician gathers information on when your Zoloft use started, quantities used, and frequency of use.
 It also involves discussing your substance use symptoms, the encountered physical consequences, legal troubles, or difficulties at home or work.
-The information can be gathered using the Addiction Severity Index (ASI).
+The information is all on the Addiction Severity Index (ASI).

 - Treatment Plan for Addiction

-Once the evaluation is completed, a treatment that addresses your areas of need will be developed.
+Once the evaluation is complete, we will determine a treatment that addresses your areas of need.
 This may include obtaining employment and abstaining from Zoloft use.
 The plan also entails long-term goals and short-term objectives.
 Goals refer to brief statements about the things you want to alter to lead a healthier life.
 Your goals should focus on replacing destructive habits with healthy ones, achievable within your treatment period, and at least one of them should directly address Zoloft use.
 For example, you could aim to adopt a healthy diet or develop anger management skills.

 Objectives refer to what you must do to attain your goals.
 Ensure they are attainable, specific, time-limited, measurable, and relevant.
 For instance, it could be going for your weekly therapy sessions.
 When planning for your treatment, the specialist may discuss relapse prevention and long-term post-treatment plans.
 After completing the initial treatment, your care plan may include going to the 12-step meetings, therapy sessions, and taking prescribed medication.